-When the DSL is absent, the deputies - Ros Light, Sarah Bates and/or Lisa Clarke - will act as cover.
+When the DSL is absent, the deputies (listed on page 3) will act as cover.

-If the DSL and deputies are not available, Lisa Birnie (Assistant Headteacher) will act as cover.
+If the DSL and deputies are not available, Lisa Birnie/SENCO and Assistant Headteacher will act as cover (for example, during out-of-hours/out-of-term activities).